Middle manager engagement is critical to employee engagement

-Middle management & it's become something of a dirty word.
-Once held in high regard, all too often those who have the tall task of encouraging, supporting and motivating are reduced to mere meme fodder.
-Yet they are there & a key connection between the boardroom and the shop floor.
+Middle management is something of a dirty word.
+Yet they are a key connection between the boardroom and the shop floor.
 Undervalued?
 Certainly.
 Under-invested?
 Most definitely.
-All of which hasn't been helped by the focus on leadership - a focus that seems to have come at the cost of middle managers who go overlooked.
+All of which hasn't been helped by the focus on leadership.
+A focus that comes at the cost of middle managers.

-The allure of leadership is outshining the reality of middle management
+The allure of leadership outshines the reality of middle management

-All in all, if you want to drive productivity, then it's time to put the spotlight back onto the middle manager.
+So, to drive productivity you must put the spotlight back onto the middle manager.
 It's time to:

-1 .
-Shake-up your hiring to pick people with an innate talent for people management (when companies systematically pick candidates with high management talent, they can achieve 27% higher revenue per employee than average).
+Pick people with an innate talent for people management.
+When companies pick candidates with high management talent, they can achieve 27% higher revenue per employee than average.

 - Their organisation being inefficient and ineffective

 - Having work that lacks meaning and purpose

 - Poor leadership